Urten/patch-apk/README.md

 package:/data/app/~~TP7sglBuEoDc3yH0wpZdiA==/org.proxydroid-PCy1JxTMVJT3KmxVqaagGQ==/split_config.xxhdpi.apk
 ```

 These can be combined into a single APK for use with other tools such as `objection patchapk`.
-This is done by `patch-apk.py` as follows:
+This is done by `patch-apk` as follows:

 **Step 1 - Extract APKs:** First, the individual APK files are pulled from the device and extracted using `apktool`.